Nikeweke/EXAMPLES--NODEJS/Promises-Advanced.md

 ### Insert a few records with check of previous
-We want to insert a few records, but want make it sequntially and check if previos inserted well
+We want to insert a few records, but want make it sequntially and check if previous inserted well, kinda transaction.
 ```js
 function methodThatReturnsAPromise(id) {
   return new Promise((resolve, reject) => {